othiym23/only-shallow/README.md

 It's more of a duck squeezer.

 It has some optimizations but stresses correctness over raw speed.
-Unlike `deeper` and `deepest`, it has no native dependencies, so you can use it, like, wherever.
+Unlike `deepest`, it has no native dependencies, so you can use it, like, wherever.

-If you install [Ben Noordhuis](http://github.com/bnoordhuis)'s [buffertools](https://github.com/bnoordhuis/node-buffertools) into a project using `deeper`, it will use that to speed up comparison of Buffers.
-This used to be installed as an optional dependency, but it gets in the way of browserification and also makes using `only-shallow` in your own projects harder, so I changed it to just try to use it if it's there.
+If you install [Ben Noordhuis](http://github.com/bnoordhuis)'s [buffertools](https://github.com/bnoordhuis/node-buffertools) into a project using `only-shallow`, it will use that to speed up comparison of Buffers.

 The core algorithm is based on those used by Node's assertion library and the implementation of cycle detection in